matt-sd-watson/FASTAfurious/README.md

   {filter,composition,subset,rename}
+    filter              filter sequences in FASTA based on completeness and length composition         Print the composition statistics of FASTA sequences
+usage: fastafurious [-h] {filter,composition,subset,rename} ...

+fastafurious: Bundled utilities for manipulating and integrating FASTA files

+optional arguments:
+  -h, --help            show this help message and exit

+subcommands:
+  fastafurious provides a series of bundled functions to easily manipulate and integrate FASTA FILES into routine bioinformatics workflows

+  {filter,composition,subset,rename}
-    filter              filter sequences in FASTA based on completeness and length composition         Print the composition statistics of FASTA sequences subset              Create a FASTA subset based on a txt list of bash record list rename              Rename the headers of a fasta file based on the columns of a data_frame
+    filter              filter sequences in FASTA based on completeness and length composition         Print the composition statistics of FASTA sequences (completeness/length) subset              Create a FASTA subset based on a txt list or bash record input rename              Rename the headers of a fasta file based on the columns of a CSV file
 ```